archusXIV/dotfiles/polybar/polybar.wiki/Configuration.md

 ; on top of fullscreen window's
 ;
 ; Currently supported values:
+;   generic (Tries the ewmh strategy and falls back
+;            to the bottom strategy.
+;            This is a best-effort strategy and may change and be tweaked in ;            the future, the individual strategies are available on their own) ;           (New in version 3.6.0)
+;           (Changed in version 3.7.0: Tries the ewmh strategy instead of just ;            the bottom strategy)
-;   generic (Moves the bar window above the first window in the window stack.
+;   bspwm   (Moves the bar window above all bspwm root windows) ;   bottom  (Moves the bar window above the first window in the window stack.
-;            Works in xmonad, may not work on other WMs) ;           (New in version 3.6.0)
+;            Works in xmonad, may not work on other WMs ;            New in version 3.7.0)
-;   bspwm
+;   ewmh    (Moves the bar above the window specified in _NET_SUPPORTING_WM_CHECK, ;            if it is set
+;            New in version 3.7.0)
 ;   i3 (requires `override-redirect = true`)
 ; wm-restack =

+; Whether polybar defines struts (_NET_WM_STRUT_PARTIAL and _NET_WM_STRUT)
+; New in version 3.7.0
+enable-struts = true

 ; Set a DPI values used when rendering text
 ; This only affects scalable fonts